AJ-Gaston/CS733-NLP/Semester_Project/README.md

 # CS 733 Semester Project

-## Author: Alejxi Gaston
+## Author: Alexji Gaston

 ## Project
-GITHUB LINK FOR PROJECT REPOSITORY:
+GITHUB LINK FOR PROJECT REPOSITORY: https://github.com/AJ-Gaston/CS733-NLP/tree/main/Semester_Project

 ### 1. Web-scraping
 For this portion I used Apify's Google Maps Review Scraper and created a csv file instead of json due to the way that Apify's Scraper works.
 Apify allows exporting these reviews as a .json file or a .csv file.
 I chose a .csv file or easier manipulation.